-Chapter 12 Additional Simulations
+Chapter 14 Additional Simulations

 Screencast Link

 In each of the suggestions for practice (i.e., “homework”), I suggest that an option for a middle-level degree of difficulty is to use data from another set of simulated data.
-One option is use simulations from other lessons.
+One option is to use simulations from other lessons.
 Especially in the early chapters, it is difficult to know what data from later chapters might be appropriate for such analyses.
 Because of this challenge, I am providing several simulations that are not used in any of the lessons that could be used as practice for all of the lessons that involve psychometric evaluation.
 In this way, you would follow the construction of a scale through the standard process.

 There are a few caveats to this process: